hellender/hellender.github.io/source/_posts/2014-06-18-bounding-hare.markdown

 Morning came, and so did soup.
 It was in a long, hard thing, maybe a bug part?
 It pumped my mouth full of the strangest food I’d ever tasted, over and over.
 I ate up gratefully.
 After I learned to eat bark, I started to like it all.
 This soup tasted like the willow bark in back of the cultivated grass.
 The meal went on and on.
 Now this really was much better than bark, I tell you!
 The fleas agreed; their mornings were sweetened as well.

 I smelled no smoke that morning, no evidence of fire.
-My eyes revealed to me the lush greens and golds I knew.
+My eyes revealed to me the lush greens and golds I knew before.
 I couldn’t see much, but I knew that the fire never happened.
-Bolting to find Onawa would be great, but I’m stuck here in the clutches of the beasts.
+Bolting to find Onawa would be great, but I was stuck in the clutches of the beasts.

 One of the beasts was a canine.
 I felt it scratch at the ground, I heard it whimper.
 The bigger people beasts wouldn’t let it have me yet.
 Oh, how long?